boid-com/boidValidator/README.md

 # boidValidator
 This is the backend code that Boid Validator nodes can run to reach consensus on Boid Power contributions.
-During the alpha the Validators are only responsible for retreiving parsing and reporting Boid Power ratings for Boid Devices on the Boid Network.
+During the alpha the Validators are only responsible for retrieving parsing and reporting Boid Power ratings for Boid Devices on the Boid Network.
 Over time the responsibilities of Boid Validator nodes will expand to include other responsibilities.

 ## Validator Alpha
 During the Alpha phase the Boid Validator program is invite-only.
 Learn more about how to join [here](https://community.boid.com/t/boid-economic-proposal/87).
 Eventually any person or group will be able to stake BOID and participate as a validator node and receive part of the validator rewards pool.